tuandatdavid/autotagger-python3/README.rst

 By default, autotagger will only work with these 8 fields, anything not included will be ignored.

-autotagger is currently tested under Mac OS X with Python 2.7.10, if you find anything wrong with this program, feel free to submit an issue.
+autotagger is currently tested under Mac OS X with Python 2.7.10 (so it's not working anymore on python3), if you find anything wrong with this program, feel free to submit an issue.

 TODO: